qadan/civviebot/bot/interactions/markdown/faq/03_howtoping.md

 How do I get pinged by my @username when it's my turn?
-CivvieBot starts tracking Civ 6 players after it has recieved at least one turn notification directed at that player.
-Once it's tracking a player, they can be linked to a Discord user.
+I start tracking Civilization 6 players after getting at least one turn notification directed at that player, even if it was too early to actually ping them.
+Once I'm tracking a player, they can be linked to a Discord user.

-When CivvieBot pops a turn notification for an untracked player, you'll see a button under it that says `This is me`.
+When I pop a turn notification for an untracked player, you'll see a button under it that says `This is me`.
 Clicking on that button will link the player and your Discord ID, so when it's your turn again, it'll ping you directly instead.

-If your turn passed a while ago, or if CivvieBot isn't popping turn notifications yet, use `/%COMMAND_PREFIX%self link`.
+If the notification is gone, or passed too long ago, or if it's too early in the game for me to pop turn notifications, you can use `/%COMMAND_PREFIX%self link`.
 Users given access to the `/%COMMAND_PREFIX%player` commands can also manage the links between any players.